jkinsley94/jkinsley-portfolio/README.md

 # jkinsley-portfolio
-This will be the source code for my upcoming portfolio website
+This will be the source code for my upcoming portfolio website available to be seen